AND CLIMATIC FRAMEWORK

 Geological substrate: SANT’AGATA FOSSIL MARL in transition to DIANO SANDSTONE; 9 million years old (TORTONIAN STAGE).

 The Bussia cru is one of the most extensive in the Barolo growing area, approaching 300 hectares.
-The vineyards are located in the upper part of Bussia: Sant’Eligio, Corsini and Bussia Soprana (Gabutti hamlet).
+The vineyards are located in the upper part of Bussia: Sant’Eligio, Fantini and, starting from 2018, Bussia Soprana (Gabutti hamlet).
 In this area the Sant’Agata Marl is interlaced with the Diano Sandstone that forms the substrate of the village of Monforte.
 The vineyards are therefore framed within an area of contact between the two formations, though the marl component clearly prevails.

 Soil: WHITE, SANDY SILT LOAM, SKELETAL, MODERATELY CALCAREOUS, YOUNG.